Written by Donald E. Sheppard|

 DeSoto's army crossed the Sabine River into Texas in Naguatex Province, which included Logansport, Louisiana, then camped at today's Center for several days starting on August 17th, 1542.
 They would retreat back to Naguatex two months later on the Full Moon of October 23, having spent 59 days moving through Texas plus one week at their destination.

 The Chroniclers say they traveled southwest from Naguatex to a mountainous region, then turned around and marched, more easterly at first, back for three weeks to Naguatex, stopping only each night for food.
-At their average marching rate of 13 miles or so per day, they back-tracked 262 miles.
+At their average marching rate of 12.5 miles per day, they back-tracked 262 miles.
 Those mountains were found at Austin.
 The army had followed El Camino Real de los Tejas to them and Old San Antonio Road back, the same roads used by America's Texas pioneers.

 Entering Texas Elvas says, "...hearing that the (Sabine) river could be crossed, he (the army's new general) passed to the other side and found a village without any people (at Joaquin, TX).
 He lodged in the open field (toward Center, TX) and sent word to the chief to come where he was and give him a guide for the forward journey.
 A few days later (the army all having crossed the river), seeing that the (chief) did not come... he sent two captains, each in a different direction, to burn the towns and capture any Indians they might find.
 They burned many provisions and captured many Indians..." over the next several days.
 "The chief, on beholding the damage that his land was receiving, sent six of his principal man and three Indians with them as guides who knew the (Tonkawan) language of the region ahead where the governor was about to go.